personal finance | March 29, 2022

 Vice President, Retirement Thought Leadership

 Health care costs are top of mind for every retiree or anyone who is nearing retirement.
-According to T. Rowe Price’s Retirement Savings and Spending study (2019), the top three spending concerns of retirees are (in order of importance): paying for long-term care services, health insurance premiums, and out-of-pocket health care expenses.1
+According to T. Rowe Price’s Retirement Savings and Spending study (2021), the top three spending concerns of retirees are (in order of importance): paying for long‑term care services, out‑of‑pocket health care expenses, and health insurance premiums.1